nishithpatnaik/rag-data-format-benchmark/README.md

 Even after validating that all formats preserved the same information, retrieval behavior was not always identical.

 Different representations created different chunk boundaries, different retrieval paths, and occasionally different answers.

+## What Surprised Me

+Going into this benchmark, I expected token efficiency to be the most interesting result.
+But it wasn't.

+The bigger surprise was seeing how different representations could influence chunking and retrieval behavior even when the underlying information remained unchanged.

+That reinforced an important lesson:

+In RAG systems, the way information is represented can matter just as much as the information itself.